keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-23-Get-Started-Part-1.md

 **Part 3: What is Mixing?** An overview of the modern recording process, including tools used in altering recorded music ([jump to Part 3](/mini-series/getting-started/Get-Started-Part-3/))

-**Part 4: What is Mastering?** A bit on mix preparation, and your toolkit as a mastering engineer ([jump to Part 4](/mini-series/getting-started/Get-Started-Part-4/))
+**Part 4: What is Mastering?** A bit on what the term "mastering" means to different people ([jump to Part 4](/mini-series/getting-started/Get-Started-Part-4/))

-This series will also frequently reference the glossary I am actively cultivating.
-Don’t just skip over words that confuse you; learning this vocab now will save you headaches later.
-Plus, you will impress all your friends when you can point out the sidechain compression on the kick in that EDM song at that party (if they can hear you over the bass, that is)

-So let’s Get Started by answering the question:
+So let’s get started by answering the question:

 ###What is sound?